mit-cml/appinventor-sources/CONTRIBUTING_AI.md

 1. Create `YourProvider.java` in `server/aiagent/llm/` implementing `LLMProvider`.
 2. Implement `chat()` -- handle the tool-use loop for read-only tools internally (max 5 iterations).
-3. Implement `continueWithToolResults()` -- send synthetic `"Done."` results for pending tool calls.
+3. Implement `continueWithToolResults(continuationState, contextMessages, streamBuffer)` -- send the patched tool results from the continuation state to the LLM.
+The `contextMessages` parameter carries fresh context (project state, screen state, mode instructions) that the provider injects as user messages alongside the tool results so the LLM sees the latest editor state on every retry or continuation.
 4. Implement `isStateless()` -- return `true` if the provider doesn't support server-side conversation state.
 5. Register in `LLMProviderRegistry`:
    - Add a default model in `DEFAULT_MODELS`.